 HIV Clinical Fellowship

-To address the very real and imminent workforce shortage of HIV providers in the United States, the Division of HIV, ID & Global Medicine offers a one-year, intensive, applied medical training program in HIV clinical care.
+To address the very real and imminent workforce shortage of HIV providers in the United States, the UCSF Division of HIV, Infectious Diseases, and Global Medicine at Zuckerberg San Francisco General offers a one-year, intensive, applied medical training program in HIV clinical care.

 Started in 2004, this competitive one-year HIV clinical fellowship uses the teaching skills and expertise of roughly 40 full-time and affiliated faculty in HIV primary care and sub-specialty care to train fellows in the clinical care of HIV-infected adults.
 Fellows rotate through a variety of primary care and specialty care clinics at ZSFG, as well as the Infectious Diseases and HIV inpatient consult service, gaining experience in managing complications and comorbidities of HIV.
 Fellows are trained in the management of antiretroviral therapy (ART), opportunistic infections and viral hepatitis.
 Other areas of focus include HIV-related dermatologic, pulmonary, psychiatric, neurologic, metabolic, cardiovascular, and substance use comorbidities.

 The HIV clinical fellowship is funded by unrestricted educational grants or, in certain years, the HIV Medical Association (HIVMA)'s Clinical Fellowship.
-The HIVMA Clinical Fellowship is intended to train HIV clinicians who are committed to caring for underserved minority persons living with HIV.
+UCSF does not use race, gender, sex, or other protected categories or proxies for protected categories in the selection process.

-For more information, please contact Joe Watabe or Susa Coffey, MD, Fellowship Director.
+For more information, please contact Susa Coffey, MD, Fellowship Director, or Anika Seth, MPH, Fellowship Coordinator.